-The VMCAS applications for the Class of 2027/program start Fall 2023 are now open.
-The application deadline is September 15, 2022.
+The VMCAS applications for the Class of 2028/program start Fall 2024 are now open.
+The application deadline is Sept.
+18, 2023.
 Please read the following information carefully for more details on our application requirements and evaluation policies.

 The Professional Program in Veterinary Medicine does not utilize a supplemental application.
 However, the SDSU PPVM does require an additional application processing fee of $85 due on the same date as the application deadline.
 Applicants who do not submit the application processing fee will not be considered for admission.
 The application fee can be paid online with a credit or debit card, once the application cycle opens, by go to the following website.

 Applicants must complete specific prerequisite courses prior to application and enrollment in the DVM program.
 This includes courses in chemistry, biology, physics, math, English composition and liberal arts education.
 To learn more, browse our list of prerequisite courses for admission starting fall 2023 and a complete list of prerequisite courses at individual regional institutions.